wadhah101/insat-gl-knowledge/docs/GL4/Semester 2/Software Architecture/Software Architecture 946334d2c384444da293ded724bb91f0.md

 representation and different inference mechanisms. representation and different inference mechanisms.

-**Blackboard**

-It is the part of the system that is used for storage of knowledge accessible to all the KSs.
+**Blackboard**: It is the part of the system that is used for storage of knowledge accessible to all the KSs.
 It is a global data structure used to organize the problem-solving data and to handle communications between the KSs

+#### Blackboard - Pros

+- Security
+- Performance
+- reuse
+- modifiability

+#### Blackboard - Cons

+- Complexity ( traitement de données au niveau de la bd )
+- complexity bd design
+- diminuer le champs d’action des controlleurs

 ### Onion

 ![Untitled](Software%20Architecture%20946334d2c384444da293ded724bb91f0/Untitled%2012.png)

+The Onion Architecture tells us that, in enterprise applications, we will have more than those two layers, and it adds some layers in the business logic which we might recognise from Domain Driven Design.

+Key tenets of Onion Architecture:

+- The application is built around an independent object model
+- Inner layers define interfaces, Outer layers implement interfaces
+- Direction of coupling is toward the center
+- All application core code can be compiled and run separate from infrastructure.
+Also, any outer layer can directly call any inner layer, which does not break the coupling direction and avoids creating proxy methods and even proxy classes that contain no business logic, just for the sake of complying with some layering scheme.
+This also comes in line with the preferences expressed by Martin Fowler.the layers above can use any layer beneath them, not just the layer immediately beneath.

-#### Pros
+#### Onion - Pros

 - testability
 - flexibility, portability, reutilisability
 - conformité avec DDD
 - dependance vers le centre

-#### Cons
+#### Onion - Cons

 - complexity
 - trops d’interface
 - Abstraction between the domain entities and business layer

-However, the Onion Architecture also tells us that, in enterprise applications, we will have more than those two layers, and it adds some layers in the business logic which we might recognise from Domain Driven Design

-Key tenets of Onion Architecture: - The application is built around an independent object model - Inner layers define interfaces.
-Outer layers implement interfaces - Direction of coupling is toward the center - All application core code can be compiled and run separate from infrastructure.
-Also, any outer layer can directly call any inner layer, which does not break the coupling direction and avoids creating proxy methods and even proxy classes that contain no business logic, just for the sake of complying with some layering scheme.
-This also comes in line with the preferences expressed by Martin Fowler.the layers above can use any layer beneath them, not just the layer immediately beneath.
-**Conclusion**
-Onion Architecture builds on the Ports & Adapters Architecture to add some internal organisation to the business logic of the application based on a few Domain Driven Design concepts.
-Again, this is an evolution in further segregating responsibilities, providing for low coupling and high cohesion, which in turn provides for more testability and maintainability.

 ### Clean

 ![Untitled](Software%20Architecture%20946334d2c384444da293ded724bb91f0/Untitled%2013.png)

 independante des framework , bd , ui

-#### Pros

-testability

-maintability

-#### Cons

-complexity

 La *clean architecture*
  permet de construire des applications bien structurées, chaque partie ayant un périmètre et un rôle bien défini.
 Le code est découplé de détails comme les *frameworks*, les bases de données.
 Il n'est pas obligatoire d'implémenter toutes les couches de la figure.
 Il faut néanmoins une couche pour les fonctionnalités métiers (*use cases*) et une couche pour les adaptateurs d'interface (*adapters interface*).
 Des outils comme le *framework* utilisé ou la base de données, sont des détails.
 Ils sont situés dans une couche supérieure.
 Les couches supérieures peuvent avoir des dépendances dans les couches inférieures, mais les couches inférieures ne doivent pas avoir des dépendances, des références dans les couches supérieures.